mavris/MMLanScan/README.md

 MMLanScan is an open source project for iOS that helps you scan your network and shows the available devices and their MAC Address, hostname and Brand name.

+### Important for iOS 11
+iOS 11 is breaking the MAC address retrieval from ARP table so MAC Addresses and Brands won't work on MMLanScan with iOS 11.
+We still using MacFinder since it's helpful in order to discover online devices that won't reply to pings.

 ### Note
 You can find a NativeScript wrapper of MMLanScan [here!](https://www.npmjs.com/package/nativescript-lan-scan)